zapman449/monitorama_2016_notes/Wed02__Prometheus__by_Brian.Brazil.md

 * Opinionated
     * as a project, we recognize our limits
     * We try to avoid reinventing the wheel (eg grafana over promdash)
-    * We encourage good practices and uing the right tool for the job.
+    * We encourage good practices and using the right tool for the job.
     * Restarts on death.
 Don't fix it... use supervisor or daemontools or systemd